a call for proposals

 As an artist’s residency and salon, part of Room & Board’s mission has been to make art intimate by bringing life and art, production and reception, and artist and audience into closer communion.
 Now that normal channels of both art and human connection have been disrupted, Room & Board seeks this same intimacy and experimentalism via those channels that are currently available to us.

-Artworks for “Rooms” are to appear over the next six months or so, and may use any channel, medium, or distribution system (internet, postal service, graffiti, messenger pigeon, skywriting, etc.) capable of reaching an audience, large or small, at this moment.
+Artworks for “Rooms” are to appear throughout the remainder of 2020, and may use any format, medium, or distribution system (internet, postal service, graffiti, messenger pigeon, skywriting, etc.) capable of reaching an audience, large or small, at this moment.
 Unusual forms and non-screen modes of communication are encouraged (but Zoom is not forbidden).
 Curatorially, what I primarily seek in “Rooms” projects is an interest (however realized) in connecting meaningfully with an audience (however defined).
 Also important is a thoughtful and innovative engagement with the medium of distribution (whatever it may be).
 Because so much content is now online, internet-based projects face a high bar, and should ideally alter, influence, or reflect upon our usual relationships with our phones and computers, and/or link online to offline experience.